CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     * SQL Server 2019 Installation Guide for Cortex
     * SQL Server 2016 Installation Guide for Cortex
     * SQL Server 2016 Express Installation Guide for Cortex
-1. Copy the following artefact (the version number may differ) to the machine that you will be installing Cortex Gateway on:
+1. Copy the following artifact (the version number may differ) to the machine that you will be installing Cortex Gateway on:
     * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Gateway.zip
-1. Use the "Cortex Installation Guide" to install Cortex Gateway, beginning at the section "Cortex Gateway Installation".
-Ensure that you refer to and follow the instructions for installing prerequisites in the "Note" sections.
+1. Use the "Cortex Installation Guide" to install Cortex Gateway.
+The following sections will need to be followed as prerequisites to following the "Cortex Gateway Installation" section:
+    * 3.1 - System Requirements
+    * 3.2 - Additional Components Required for Cortex Gateway Installation
+    * 3.3 - Additional pre-requisites
+    * 4.3.1 - Install Internet Information Services (IIS)
+    * 4.3.2 - Register and Allow .NET CLR v4.0.30319 with IIS
+    * Appendix 6 - Actions to Install URL Rewrite Module
+1. Follow section "9 - Cortex Gateway Installation" in the same guide.
 Use the following points as they will differ from a Cortex Integrity installation:
-    * In the "Required Components", ensure that the prerequisites in the "Note" sections are followed ("System requirements" and "Install Internet Information Services") but do not install the additional Cortex components mentioed.
-For Cortex Innovation; only SQL Server and Cortex Gateway are needed, along with the other components detailed in this guide.
+    * Ignore section "9.1 - Required Components"; no other Cortex Components are required for Cortex Innovation, only those referred to in this guide.
-    * Wherever "Cortex Gateway.zip" is mentioned, use the "Cortex Evolution - Innovation * - Block Packages.zip" file that was copied in the previous step.
+    * In section "9.2.7 - Configure Cortex Gateway installation", whenever "Cortex Gateway.zip" is mentioned, use the "Cortex Evolution - Innovation * - Gateway.zip" file that was copied in the previous step.
-    * When configuring the "parameters.xml" file, some additional values need to be updated:
+    * When configuring the "parameters.xml" file in section "9.2.7 - Configure Cortex Gateway installation", some additional values need to be updated:

     ```xml
     <setParameter name="Feature Flags" value="&lt;value&gt;InnovationId&lt;/value&gt;" />